appsmithorg/appsmith-docs/website/docs/reference/widgets/phone-input.md

 <dd>

-To enable the **Width** property, select *Left* from the **Position** property.
-This allows you to control the proximity of the text to the widget, determining how close or far it can be positioned.
+This property is only available when you select **Left** from the Position property.
+It allows you to control the proximity of the text to the widget, determining how close or far it can be positioned.

 </dd>